Nonequilibrium nonlinear response theory of amplitude-dependent dissipative conductivity in disordered superconductors: Introduction

 The nonlinear electromagnetic response in superconductors has attracted considerable interest from a fundamental physics standpoint, particularly due to its connection with the Higgs mode.
 This mode, \( \delta \Delta(t) \), represents collective oscillations in the amplitude of the superconducting order parameter \( \Delta \)~\cite{Anderson, Volkov_Kogan, Shimano_review, Tsuji_review, 2013_Matsunaga, 2014_Matsunaga, Tsuji_Aoki, 2018_Jujo, Silaev, Murotani, Tsuji_Nomura, Seibold, Eremin, Dzero}, and couples to electromagnetic fields via a term of the form \( {\bf A} \cdot {\bf A} \, \delta \Delta \).
 This interaction is analogous to the coupling of the Higgs boson \( h \) to two \( Z \) bosons through the \( Z Z h \) vertex in particle physics.
 As a result, observation of the Higgs mode typically requires either a sufficiently strong ac field that drives the system into the nonlinear regime~\cite{2013_Matsunaga, 2014_Matsunaga}, or a dc bias current that induces a vertex of the form \( {\bf A}_{\rm dc} \cdot {\bf A} \, \delta \Delta \), enabling linear excitation of the mode~\cite{Moor, Nakamura, Jujo, 2024_Kubo, 2025_Kubo, 2025_Wang}.

 The Higgs mode, when driven by a sufficiently strong ac field, induces a nonlinear current response of the form \( \sim A\, \delta \Delta(A^2) \), which constitutes a third-order nonlinear contribution, \( \mathcal{O}(A^3) \), to the current.
-This term gives rise to a third-harmonic component in the current, \( J_{\rm 3H} \), which exhibits a resonance at \( \hbar \omega_{\rm ac} \simeq \Delta \) and is widely regarded as a hallmark of the Higgs mode.
+This term gives rise to a third-harmonic component in the current, \( J_{3\rm H} \), which exhibits a resonance-like peak near \( \hbar\omega_{\rm ac} \simeq \Delta \) in disordered superconductors and is widely regarded as a hallmark of the Higgs mode (note that in the clean limit, the contribution of the Higgs mode is significantly suppressed, so the observed peak cannot be attributed solely to the Higgs mode~\cite{Seibold,Silaev}).
 For this reason, the nonlinear electromagnetic response at high frequencies, with \( \hbar \omega_{\rm ac} \) on the order of \( \Delta \), has been a major focus of interest in the superconductivity community over the past decade.